-This paper examines the extent of cross-border financial market linkages by focusing on the transmission of news events (specifically sovereign credit rating changes) concerning one country on sovereign bonds of other countries.
-We document the existence of asymmetric spillovers: positive ratings events abroad have no discernable impact on the sovereign spreads, whereas, negative ratings events are associated with an economically meaningful and statistically significant increase in spreads.
+This paper examines the extent of cross-border financial market linkages by focusing on the transmission of news events (specifically sovereign credit rating changes) concerning one country to sovereign bond spreads in other countries.
+We document the existence of asymmetric spillovers: positive ratings events abroad have no discernable impact on the sovereign spreads, whereas negative ratings events are associated with an economically meaningful and statistically significant increase in spreads.
 We present a framework characterizing these spillovers in terms of common information and competitive effects associated with a ratings change.